Mostafanofal453/Automating-Novel-Terms-in-Egyptian-Arabic/README.md

 <img src="Image/pic7.png" alt="image" style="zoom:50%;" />

 ​															Figure 7.
-The cluster of each Word depends on its word embedding<br>
+The cluster of each Word depends on its word embedding

 As shown in figure (6) the word “صفرا” has four different meanings so we have different embeddings so each word means to be in a different cluster (4 clusters).